 When we look back at the Y2K bug, it all seems kinda silly.
 Why would you store a year in a 2 digit form … why couldn’t you anticipate this issue … The same question arises for Y2k38, you know the integer will someday run out in your 32-bit system.
 So why use it?

 There is a bit of survivorship bias going on here.
 Take for example the project you are currently working on.
 It can be a long term legacy project, a cool new startup idea or a small advertising project.
 Will that be around for 5 years?
 10 years?
 30 years?
 It’s very hard to tell right now, technologies change, the product changes.
 Preparing your code for an issue that might show up in 30 years sounds irrational.
 Yet somehow some systems keep running without that refactor for years.

 premature optimization is the root of all evil (or at least most of it) in programming. - Donald Knuth

 What software is at risk at the moment?

 It is very fussy to give a full list of all systems at risk.
 But it is safe to assume that almost all systems that count on Unix timestamps in a 32-bit environment will be at risk.

 This includes operating systems, databases, embedded systems …

 Yes, yes you should.
-Would be a kickass ice breaker.
-“Did you know I have a fallout shelter” ?
-Actually scrap that, sounds kinda creepy.
-You would a least not need one for this bug.
+Would be a kick-ass ice breaker.
+“Did you know I have a fallout shelter”?
+Actually, scrap that, sounds kinda creepy.
+You would at least not need one for this bug.
 Just as with the Y2K bug, this one will pass.
 There will be a lot of money spend.
 A lot of people will earn a lot of money.
 But in the end, it will mostly be resolved.